United States Basketball League: History

 In 1986 two teams, the Long Island Knights and the Rhode Island Gulls, left the league, and three new franchises joined the USBL: the Gold Coast Stingrays from West Palm Beach, Florida, the Staten Island Stallions from Staten Island, New York and the Tampa Bay Flash from Tampa, Florida.
 In the same year Nancy Lieberman joined the Springfield Fame and became the first female player to play in a professional league with men.
 Lieberman debuted in June 1986 in a game against the Staten Island Stallions, playing 3 minutes during which she did not score.
 In 1987 another woman joined the USBL: Lynette Richardson, who had played college basketball at Florida International, signed for the Miami Tropics.
 On June 13, 1987, Richardson and Lieberman played against each other during a game between the Miami Tropics and the Long Island Knights: Richardson scored 3 points while Lieberman scored 2.

 The top teams of the regular season advanced to the USBL Postseason Festival, a playoffs system that saw teams play single elimination games in order to advance to the final game.
 On three occasions (1985, 1986 and 1990) no postseason was held, and the team with the best regular season record won the championship.
 In 1989 the USBL ceased operations temporarily in order to improve its organization, and resumed the following season, in 1990.

 Salary cap

-In 1985 the league introduced a salary cap of $250,000 per team.
-In 1992, the salary cap was $40,000 with rookies getting paid $315 per week.
+In 1985, the league introduced a salary cap of $250,000 per team.
+In 1992, the salary cap was $40,000, with rookies being paid $315 per week.
 In 1998 it had remained the same, as each franchise had a regular season salary cap of $40,000, which meant that an average player earned roughly around $400 a week during the 2-month season of the league (rosters of 10 players).

 As reported in 2000, the annual salary cap of the league was $47,500 for a franchise, for all its players.
 No player was allowed to receive more than $1,000 per week as salary.